nutt-job/Spotify-Email-Validator/README.md

 # Spotify-Email-Validator

-A Spotify Email validator by @nutt_job \n
+A Spotify Email validator by @nutt_job

-✅EMAILS FAST AND GIVES GOOD CPM\n
+✅EMAILS FAST AND GIVES GOOD CPM

-✅SAVES THE DATA IN NEW FOLDER EACH TIME\n
+✅SAVES THE DATA IN NEW FOLDER EACH TIME

-IF ANY ERROR COMES  REPORT HERE \n
+IF ANY ERROR COMES  REPORT HERE
 AT TG @nutt_job